How to Buy Ethereum Classic (ETC)

 You can reach us anytime on LiveChat or by email.

-Where to keep your Ethereum Classic
+Where to keep your ETC

 Now that you’ve bought ETC, you’ll need somewhere to put it.
 Kraken is secure, but it’s always safest to store your crypto in a wallet.
 A wallet is a software or hardware device that holds the public and private keys required to make cryptocurrency transactions.

 There are many types of wallets available.
 Mobile and web-based wallets make frequent transactions easy.
-Hardware and paper wallets are best suited for secure, long-term storage.
+Hardware wallets are best suited for secure, long-term storage.
 When you’re choosing a crypto wallet, think of what you plan to do with your tokens.
 A wallet that best suits your needs is always the right choice.

 Kraken is not a wallet service